DatViseR/Vivid-Volcano/README.md

 -   Excludes problematic packages (PostgreSQL, V8) for stability

--   Creates launcher scripts for easy app startup

 -   Generates an installation report

+-   If users accepts run the app in the browser

 2. Manual installation